Keimei Fujita - TOYOTA MOTOR CORPORATION

 Using NI Products for Better Data Utilization

-Toyota introduced DIAdem and DataFinder Server Edition to resolve these issues.
+Toyota introduced DIAdem and DataFinder Server Edition (now called SystemLink TDM DataFinder Module) to resolve these issues.
 The DIAdem software tool focuses on searching, analyzing, and displaying reports on data obtained from tests and simulations.
 The DataFinder Server Edition data management system focuses on the server side.
 It can search the server for data from the numerous clients who use DIAdem (My DataFinder).

 Figure 1 shows a system Toyota built using both products.
 They built this system for compliance test environments.
 One key goal to improve analysis efficiency was introducing standard analysis tools so that anyone could perform the tasks in the same environment.
 They selected DIAdem for that purpose.

 Furthermore, they needed two measures for data management—adding specification information and allowing anyone to search for the data.
 Storing data in the file server was the same as the conventional method, but the new system automatically creates a folder upon completion of a test.
 Then the system stores test data in that folder.
 The team also built a mechanism that automatically adds specification information to each piece of data in the file server.
 On top of that, they created an index using DataFinder Server Edition for specification information data, so they can search data from clients who have installed DIAdem.
 The people in charge of analyses who searched for and obtained the necessary data could then conduct analyses immediately using DIAdem.
 Selecting NI products gave Toyota an opportunity to get in contact with the Association for Standardization of Automation and Measuring Systems Open Data Service (ASAM ODS) in consideration of future expandability.